 With SAGE Scholars, parents earn rewards points for investing or saving through participating banks and organizations.
 Each reward point earned is equal to a $1.00 "scholarship" that is guaranteed to be redeemable at any school that participates in the program.

-To sign up, you must register with your account information from your banking institution, professional organization or, insurance provider by August 31st of the student’s junior year of high school.
+To sign up, you must register with your account information from your banking institution, professional organization or insurance provider by Aug.
+31 of the year the student begins their junior year of high school.
 Points cannot earned or received after August 31 of the year that the student begins 12th grade.

 By signing up for the program, you also agree to allow the schools that participate in the SAGE program to send marketing materials to you or your family.